From the Toronto International Film Festival

 ‘The Front Runner’

-Jason Reitman’s account of how Senator Gary Hart managed to blow his presidential chances in 1988 by his inability to keep his pants on is really a newspaper story as much of the time is spent in the newsrooms of the Miami Herald, the Washington Post and the New York Times.
-It’s solid story-telling with fine performances by Hugh Jackman as Hart (pictured above), Vera Farmiga as his wife and a large cast.
+Jason Reitman’s account of how Senator Gary Hart managed to blow his presidential chances in 1988 by his inability to keep his pants on is really a newspaper story but it’s remarkably naive.
+Much of the time is spent in the newsrooms of the Miami Herald, the Washington Post and the New York Times but the editors and reporters are depicted as if they’d never covered a sanctimonious, hypocritical politician before.
+There’s much missing from the real story, not least the way Hart’s libido and arrogance allowed him to be hoodwinked into partying on a boat called Monkey Business.
+Hugh Jackman (above) plays Hart as smug and intense but charming when he wants to be and Vera Farmiga makes more of her thankless role as his long-suffering wife than the script allows.
 Rob Simonsen’s music helps set the scene.

 Sophie Cookson (pictured above) is very impressive as idealistic young physicist Joan Stanley who gets involved with a group of intellectual communists at Cambridge just before World War II and ends up in a plot to share the secrets of the atom bomb with the Soviet Union.
 The story is told in flashbacks with Judi Dench as the older Joan.
 Theatre legend Trevor Nunn shows he knows about film too.
 George Fenton’s score is typically evocative.